camunda/docker-camunda-bpm-platform/README.md

-# Camunda BPM Platform Docker Images
+# Camunda Platform Docker Images
 [![Build Status](https://travis-ci.com/camunda/docker-camunda-bpm-platform.svg?branch=next)](https://travis-ci.com/camunda/docker-camunda-bpm-platform)

-This Camunda project provides docker images of the latest Camunda BPM platform releases.
-The images can be used to demonstrate and test the Camunda BPM platform or can be extended with own process applications.
+This Camunda project provides docker images of the latest Camunda Platform releases.
+The images can be used to demonstrate and test the Camunda Platform or can be extended with own process applications.
 It is planned to provide images on the official [docker registry][] for every upcoming release, which includes alpha releases.